Martin Ellerby: Paris Sketches

-Born in England in 1957, Martin Ellerby has studied music, more specifically composition, at the Royal College of Music.
-He has also had lessons with the great Wilfred Josephs.
-Ellerby has composed a range of different genres of music including symphonies, concertos, brass band works, chamber music and much repertoire for concert/wind bands.
-As well as writing a vast amount of music, Ellerby has also worked with a range of different ensembles and worked in many prestigious concert halls such as the Royal Albert Hall, Carnegie Hall, Wigmore Hall, Barbican Centre and the Syndey Opera House.
+Martin Ellerby has composed a range of different genres of music including symphonies, concertos, brass band works, chamber music and much repertoire for concert/wind bands.
+As well as writing a vast amount of music, Ellerby has also worked with a range of different ensembles and worked in many prestigious concert halls such as the Royal Albert Hall, Carnegie Hall, Wigmore Hall, Barbican Centre and the Sydney Opera House.
 Ellerby’s work has been performed worldwide, and his works can be seen over seventy-five CDs.

 “This is my personal tribute to a city I love, and each movement pays homage to some part of the French capital and to other composers who lived, worked or passed through – rather as Ravel did in his own tribute to an earlier master in Le Tombeau de Couperin.
 Running like a unifying thread throughout the whole piece is the idea of bells – a prominent feature of Parisian life.
 The work is cast in four movements.”

 “The Latin Quarter, famous for artistic associations and bohemian lifestyle.
 This is a dawn prelude haunted by the shade of Ravel: the city awakens with the ever-present sound of morning bells.”

 From the outset, the first movement balances a soft melodic line in the horns, with the percussion highlighting the unifying bell motif.
 There are luscious, long-note accompaniments, which accentuate the simple yet effective melody.